Ohren

 Kali-m.: white tongue and swollen glands.
 Often cracking noises on swallowing or blowing nose.

-Both Weleda and WALA make a wonderful eardrop - an oil extraction of lovage root (= Levisticum ex radix) which can be prescribed by your physician.
-It is called Levisticum Oil, 10% Ear Drops.
+Weleda and WALA make an eardrop - an oil extraction of lovage root (= Levisticum ex radix) which can be prescribed by your physician.
+Called Levisticum Oil, 10% Ear Drops.
 Follow instructions as above or as directed by the physician.

 Other Therapies